Drones and Drone Photography for Hikers

 When purchasing a drone to bring with you on your hikes, there are three main factors apart from the price.
 In no particular order as the priority of one factor over the other will depend on your intended use:

 For beginners, it’s probably better to start with the more accessible entry-level models.
+I followed this path too, with the original Mavic Air.

 These entry models may not have as good image quality as more expensive ones, but they should be enough in most cases.
 This is an example of an image taken with the first Mavic Air.
 With its 1/2.3” CMOS, 12 MP sensor, the image quality is decent enough:

 Remember that entry-level drones available today also have a much better quality than the original Mavic Air.
-For instance, the original Mavic Air did not shoot raw, while the Mavic Mini 2 does.
-In addition, the battery life is also quite good; for example, The Mavic Mini 2 is rated at 31 minutes, the same as the Mavic Air 2s.
+For instance, the original Mavic Air did not shoot raw, while the Mavic Mini starting from the Mini 2 does.
+Raw files are a big deal if you are serious about photography, as they allow much more flexibility in post-processing.

-In my experience, that type of battery life is more than enough for a single day hike.
+In addition, the battery life is also quite good; for example, The DJI Mini 4 Pro is rated at 34/45 minutes.
+In my experience, that type of battery life is more than enough for a single-day hike.
 Unless you plan to record extensive video footage, the battery should last you for several short flights.

 Next in line, we have medium-level drones.

-This is an example of a shot taken with a Mavic Air 2, a blend of 5 raw shots.
+Here is an example of a shot taken with a Mavic Air 2, a blend of 5 raw shots.

 Prosumer level drones